ayou8/api-documentation/live_flights_pricing/README.md

 #### Notes
 * Several session polls may be required and you should wait 1-2 seconds between each.
 * `200` and `304` responses indicate success.
 These status codes are widely documented online.
-* Continue polling while the body of the polling response contains `"Status": "UpdatesPending"`.
+* Continue polling if the previous polling response matches one of these conditions:
+  * The code was `200` AND the body contained `"Status": "UpdatesPending"`.
+  * The code was `304`.
 * Stop polling when the body of the polling response contains `"Status": "UpdatesComplete"`.
 * Sessions expire after 30 minutes.
 * Do not re-use sessions for different users.
 * Do not cache deeplinks for future use by different users.
+* Do not expose your API key in client-side code.
+Refer to the token service documentation.
 * Always append your `apiKey` to the query string.
 * Your API key is subject to rate limiting.
 If you exceed the rate limit, it will reset after 60 seconds.
 * Typically, complete responses are available 0-15 seconds after session creation.
-* The live pricing API is not CORS-friendly.
+* Session creation, because it is a POST request, is not CORS-friendly (you can't do it in a browser).
 * Prices may vary in different countries on the same itinerary (usually for legal or business reasons).

 #### Valid Inputs